harryngict/NetworkCompose/README.md

 - **Automation Support:**
   - **Mocking with FileSystem:** Simulate network responses effortlessly during automated testing by mocking responses from a local file system.
   - **Customized Automation with Expectations:** Tailor your automated testing by customizing network response mocking with specific expectations.

+- **Multiple Calls with Priority:** Execute multiple network calls with priority for efficient handling.
+The calls will prioritize based on users' rules and creation dates.
+This feature is particularly useful when dealing with scenarios where certain network requests need to take precedence over others.

 ## II.
 Testability